Learn to query data stored in InfluxDB using Flux and tools such as the InfluxDB user interface and the ‘influx’ command line interface.

 Learn the basics of using Flux to transform data queried from InfluxDB.

-timedMovingAverage() functions to return the moving average of data.
+timedMovingAverage() to return the moving average of data.

-derivative() function to calculate the rate of change between subsequent values or the
+derivative() to calculate the rate of change between subsequent values or

 fill() function to replace null values.